 Motherhood & Words Online

 Whether you are a new mom or a veteran, whether you gave birth to or adopted your child, in this online class you’ll learn how to take birth and motherhood stories and turn them into art.
 Weekly lectures, reading assignments and writing exercises will focus on telling details, character development, emotional distance, strengthening your reflective voice, and revision.
 (Use Your Words will be the primary text for the class.)
 You can expect to generate two to three creative nonfiction pieces, and you will have an opportunity to revise and expand one of these into a longer piece.
-You will receive feedback from your peers and from me through online workshops.
-I will also read and comment on an additional 10 pages of writing outside of class.
+You will receive feedback from your peers and me on what emerges from weekly writing exercises.
+I will also read and comment on one longer piece (10 pages) and a revision of that same piece.
 This class is open to writers of all ability levels!
 Join this online community of mothers who are interested in writing about motherhood!

 Please e-mail me at katehopper [at] msn [dot] com if you have any questions about the class or would like to register.
-Limited registration.
+Limited class size.

 Women’s Memoir Retreat